Lactobacillus acidophilus NCFM®

 Further relevant studies: Ouwehand et al (2014), Schrezenmeir et al (2004), Engelbrekston et al (2006)

-Lactobacillus acidophilus NCFM® for Candida albicans
+Lactobacillus acidophilus NCFM® and Candida albicans

 There is a growing level of interest in the use of probiotics to help address the overgrowth of pathogenic yeasts, typically caused by the Candida family.
 These yeasts are natural residents in the human body, and are typically kept in check by the indigenous microbiome; however, they are opportunistic pathogens which may proliferate and cause fungal infections if conditions are favourable.
 To date, there has been a limited amount of research in this area, but Lactobacillus acidophilus NCFM® is one of the bacterial strains that has been studied for its effects against pathogens such as Candida albicans.
 Due to its antimicrobial activity against common intestinal pathogens and their toxins, it is thought that Lactobacillus acidophilus NCFM® may improve the composition of the intestinal microbiota, possibly leading to a reduced risk of intestinal disorders and providing a protective effect against systemic infections caused by pathogens such as Candida albicans and Citrobacter.